 Like the rest of your body, your bladder experiences significant changes after menopause.
-Since bladder tissue is made up of estrogen, a drop in its production combined with overall loss of muscle tone associated with aging leads to a weakened bladder.
+Since bladder tissue is responsive to estrogen levels, a drop in its production combined with an overall loss of muscle tone associated with aging may lead to a weakened bladder.

 Urinary tract infections

-The symptoms of an overactive bladder are very similar to those involved with UTIs, so be sure to consult your healthcare professional before making any self diagnoses to ensure proper treatment.
+The symptoms of an overactive bladder are easily confused with those of a UTI (urinary tract infection), so be sure to consult your healthcare professional before making any self-diagnoses to ensure proper treatment.

 If you are experiencing symptoms of an overactive bladder, the first thing you should do is consult your doctor.
 But in the meantime, don’t despair!
 There are some simple solutions you can try at home to help you improve bladder function and reduce urge incontinence.